gXLg/tum-scripts/itsec/README.md

 # IT Security

 ## Login
-Obtain/refresh your login cookie by executing `login.py`.
+Obtain/refresh your login cookie by executing `login`.

 Put your shib credentials in a file called `shib.txt` in following format: